-The Program removes the current provision in the Green Square and Southern Employment Lands programs that, where a previous contribution already has been made for development, then no further contribution is required for the same floor area.

-The purpose of removing this provision is:
+This amends the current provision in the Green Square and Southern Employment Lands programs that where floor area has been demolished and rebuilt, that a contribution would not apply to any existing floor area.
+The purpose of amending this provision is:

-- it does not reflect the displacement of more affordable housing as floor area is redeveloped for higher value accommodation - it does not reflect the need for affordable housing generated by development as an area progressively gentrifies, and - the administration of the provision over a long period of time is impractical.
+- it does not reflect the displacement or demand of more affordable housing as floor area is redeveloped for higher value accommodation or commercial uses; and - it does not reflect the need for affordable housing generated by development.

-2.2.13 Adding a recommended community housing provider
+2.3.14 Adding a recommended community housing provider

-The Program identifies in an attached Schedule the 'recommended' community housing providers who are the beneficiaries of affordable housing contributions collected in Green Square, Central Sydney, residual land and on Schedule 7 land.
+The Program identifies in an attached Schedule the 'recommended' community housing providers who are the beneficiaries of affordable housing contributions collected in Green Square, Central Sydney, residual land and on Planning Proposal land.
 Currently only City West Housing is identified on the Schedule.